yhagio/stock_price_predictor/report.md

 ### Justification

-Compared to the simple linear regression model (benchmark model), LSTM model (solution model) predicts better.
+Compared to the simple linear regression model (benchmark model), LSTM model (solution model) predicts more accurately with smaller errors.

 In this section, your model’s final solution and its results should be compared to the benchmark you established earlier in the project using some type of statistical analysis.
 You should also justify whether these results and the solution are significant enough to have solved the problem posed in the project.
 Questions to ask yourself when writing this section: